 Shirts/blouses may not be oversized, baggy, or torn.
 Shirts must be worn buttoned so undergarments are not visible.
 T-shirts may not be worn over the shirt.
-Acceptable colors: White, Royal, Navy, Light Blue (Oxford only).
+Acceptable colors: White, Royal, Grey, Navy.
+Pink polos may only be worn during the month of October for Breast Cancer Awareness.